Koder50/MyPage/README.md

 # MyPage
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+# Technologies

+This project used: HTML,SCSS,Typescript, Angular Material

 ## Development server

 If there is no node_modules folder, run 'npm install' first.